Easy Carrot Cake Sandwich Cookies are perfect for Easter or any time of the year. These crisp sandwich cookies are filled with cream cheese frosting.

 Did it work?
 You better believe it.
-I always try out new recipes on my family.
+I always rely on my family for feedback on new recipes.
 They are brutally honest, in a nice way, of course.
 We are southern and I did teach them manners.

 After tasting these cookies, my grown kids were quick to see who could call dibs the fastest on leftovers.

-You’ll need a carrot cake mix, one egg, and 1/2 cup butter.
-Mix well with an electric mixer until the mixture forms a dough.
-Let the dough rest in the refrigerator at least 20 minutes.
+Mix the carrot cake mix, egg, and butter well with an electric mixer until the mixture forms a dough.
+Let the dough rest in the refrigerator for at least 20 minutes.

-Roll out the dough and cut with a small round cookie cutter.
-I also used a rabbit cookie cutter to make a few for the grandkids.
+Roll out the dough 1/8 inch thick and cut with a small round cookie cutter.
+I also used a rabbit cookie cutter to make a few larger cookies for the grandkids.

 Bake at 350º F for eight minutes.
-Cool for one minute and place on cookie racks to cool completely.
+Cool for one minute and remove the cookies from the sheet and place on cookie racks to cool completely.

 When the cookies are completely cool, frost 1/2 of the cookies with cream cheese frosting and top with the other half of the cookies.

-Helpful Hint: Instead of making a sandwich cookie, you can top each cookie with the cream cheese frosting.
+Helpful Hint: Instead of making a sandwich cookie, you can top each cookie with cream cheese frosting.
 For me, a sandwich cookie is less messy.
-If you use a small cookie cutter, you’ll get lots more cookies, of course.
+If you use a really small cookie cutter, you’ll get more cookies, of course.